jkroepke/helm-secrets/README.md

   view          Print chart secrets decrypted edit          Edit chart secrets and encrypt at the end
 ```
-Any of this command have its own help
+Any of this commands have its own help

 ## Use case and workflow